reStrike-d-o-o/reStrike_VTA_Cursor/FRONTEND_DEVELOPMENT_SUMMARY.md

 - The backend supports sending commands to OBS via a Tauri command (`obs_send_request`).
 - The frontend can control any connected OBS instance and receive responses for each command.

+## AdvancedPanel Toggle Logic (2024-06)
+- Added Zustand state `isAdvancedPanelOpen` and actions (`openAdvancedPanel`, `closeAdvancedPanel`, `toggleAdvancedPanel`).
+- The Advanced button in the sidebar toggles the panel and reflects its state visually.
+- `AdvancedPanel` is conditionally rendered in `App.tsx` based on this state.
+- No regressions in sidebar or DockBar; fully atomic and accessible.